-Johannes Gutenberg was born in Mainz almost exactly 600 years ago.
+Johannes Gutenberg was born in Mainz about 620 years ago.
 His original name was Henne Gensfleisch zur Laden, people then being named after the property a family owned.
 Gutenberg’s father, Friele Gensfleisch, was a Mainz patrician and his mother, Else Wirich, came from a merchant family.

 We know that Gutenberg lived in Strasbourg in 1434.
 At the time Strasbourg was a city of trade which was three times the size of Mainz and promised good earnings for anyone with a mind for business.
-Thanks to the inheritance provided when his mother died in 1433 Gutenberg had a considerable amount of money at his disposal at this stage in this life.
+Thanks to the inheritance provided when his mother died in 1433, Gutenberg had a considerable amount of money at his disposal at this stage in his life.
 He used this capital to settle in the Strasbourg suburb of St Arbogast and developed a project designed to earn him a good income; through a ‘manufacturing cooperative’ he aimed to mass-produce holy mirrors for pilgrims to take with them on their journey to Aachen.
 These religious souvenirs were made from a tin alloy which was melted and poured into casts.
-This shows that Gutenberg is not only to be seen as an inventor but also an entrepreneur.
+This shows that Gutenberg is not only to be seen as an inventor but also as an entrepreneur.

-The documents we do have refer to a press, formes, tools and lead, among other things.
+In the autumn of 1438, or possibly earlier, Gutenberg started work on another project which he insisted his partners keep a secret.
+The documents we have refer to a press, formes, tools and lead, among other things.
 It is feasible that Gutenberg ‘invented’ printing in Strasbourg using a printing press and moveable type – or at least came very close to doing so.
-No books or prints have survived from this period.
+No books or prints have survived from this period, however.